I wandered lonely as a cloud.

 "Which is also a stratus cloud."

 Remus found Jane to be a bright girl, eager to learn.
 If the world was a different place, she would be invited to Hogwarts to learn magic and make friends who saw beyond her "furry little problem."
-And when she sat her N.E.W.T.s and left, she would find a job because Ministry law would require equal employment opportunities, and educational programs would dispel ignorance and increase tolerance.
+And when she sat her N.E.W.T.s and left, she would find a job because Ministry law would require equal employment opportunities, and educational programs would dispel the public's ignorance and increase tolerance.
+He would find a teaching position.

 He startled when she touched his arm and asked, "Are you all right?"